adhallaj/ASC-Transcriptome/README.md

 # 8. Obtaining KEGG Metabolic Pathways using GhostKOALA:

 The CD-hit nucleotide output is the most complete form of our transcriptome, so it will be used for determining the metabolic pathways.
-GhostKOALA only accepts amino acid sequences so they will have to be translated before submission using the following seqkit's translate code, see Seqkit_Peptides.sh.
+GhostKOALA only accepts amino acid sequences so they will have to be translated before submission using the following SeqKit's translate function, see Seqkit_Peptides.sh.

 # 9. Statistical Analysis of Transcriptome using BUSCO and SeqKit:

+To determine the percent completeness, sequence lengths, and N50 value of the CD-hit nucleotide output, BUSCO and SeqKit's stats function are used.

+To run BUSCO, it must have the accompanying config.ini file (ideally in the same folder as the busco.sh script), and the busco.sh script should have the correct path to the config file set in the BUSCO_CONFIG_FILE= variable.
+The config.ini file is realtively self explanatory.
+Make sure to change the output name (out =) if you run the script multiple times for any reason.

+The output of BUSCO should be a file containing the numbers and percentages of  Complete BUSCOS (C), Complete and single-copy BUSCOs (S), Complete and duplicated BUSCOs (D), Fragmented BUSCOs (F), Missing BUSCOs (M), and Total BUSCO groups searched.